The Venetian Macao: Cotai Arena

-Zaia

-Zaia, a 90-minute stage production by the Canadian entertainment company Cirque du Soleil, ran between 27 August 2008 and 19 February 2012 in a custom-built theater at the Venetian Macao.
-The show, directed by Neilson Vignola and Gilles Maheu, featured a cast of 75 circus artists.
-The show's theme was a young girl's perception of the stars and planets, space and infinity, populated by otherworldly creatures.
-The theater housing the performance seated 1,800 spectators at a time.

 Transportation

-Macau Light Rapid Transit

 The Venetian Macao is within walking distance from Cotai West Station on the Taipa section of the Macau Light Rapid Transit that serves the Cotai Strip and the larger area of Cotai.

+The Venetian also operates a private bus fleet.

 Controversies

-On 12 November 2008, the gates were locked to the construction labour force from a variety of Asian countries as projects were suspended.
+On 12 November 2008, the gates were locked to the construction labor force from a variety of Asian countries as projects were suspended.
 Hsin Chong, the project manager for the Venetian, laid off approximately 400 staff.
 As many workers had been there for less than two years, no severance was due.
-The next day, Sands' president for Asia announced that up to 11,000 workers would be losing their jobs as the company was halting building projects in Macao.
+The next day, Sands' president for Asia announced that up to 11,000 workers would be losing their jobs as the company was halting building projects in Macau.

 In 2010 the Chinese press reported that authorities had found more than 100 prostitutes inside the casino as part of a "sex-trade crackdown".

 In early 2011 the United States Department of Justice and the U.S. Securities and Exchange Commission initiated an investigation into the Las Vegas Sands Corporation with respect to the compliance of its Macao properties with the Foreign Corrupt Practices Act.
+In 2016, the Las Vegas Sands Corporation settled a civil lawsuit brought by the U.S. SEC over the allegations and paid $9 million.
+It paid a further $6.96 million in 2017 to settle criminal allegations made by the U.S. DOJ.